-Definition: Job-sharing shall refer to two (2) permanent teachers sharing one teaching assignment on a half-time basis (50% FTE).
+Definition: Job-sharing shall refer to two (2) permanent teachers sharing one elementary teaching assignment on a 60%/40% or 50%/50% combined total 1.0 FTE. h

 Two (2) teachers shall share an assignment for a minimum of one (1) year.
-Only regular permanent teachers shall be eligible for job-sharing.
+Onlypermanent teachers shall be eligible for job-sharing.